1998 ICC KnockOut Trophy: Venue

 The ICC decided to award the tournament to Bangladesh to promote the game in that nation.
-Bangladesh did not participate as they were not a test playing nation at that time despite winning the 1997 ICC Trophy and qualifying for the 1999 Cricket World Cup.
+Bangladesh did not participate as they were not a test playing nation at that time although they had won the 1997 ICC Trophy and qualified for the 1999 Cricket World Cup.
 One of the worst ever floods of the region threatened to ruin the tournament.
 However, the tournament eventually went ahead and the Bangladesh Cricket Board promised to donate 10% of the gate money to the Prime Minister's Fund for flood relief.

 Fixtures

-The tournament was held in a direct knock-out format and involved all of the test playing countries of the time.
+The tournament was held in a direct knock-out format and involved all of the Test playing countries of the time.
 There were 9 countries eligible which meant that 2 countries would play a qualifier knockout to determine the final 8 teams.
 Initially, it was announced that the 9 teams would be ranked according to the 1996 Cricket World Cup seedings.
 However, the draw that was eventually released appeared to have been tweaked in favour of some of the teams with larger followings and saw New Zealand play Zimbabwe in order to qualify for the main draw.